 The best jobs for MBAs with no experience.. is there even such a thing?

-Start your search off right (and headache-free!) by considering these 19 highest paying jobs for MBAs with zero work experience.
+Start your search off right (and headache-free!) by considering these great jobs for MBAs with zero work experience.

 19. Customer Relations Consultant